 Select your playlist, then scroll to the bottom of the screen.
-Epidemic will select three tracks that are similar to the songs in the playlist.
+Epidemic will select three tracks similar to the playlist’s songs.
 You can listen to them in the same way you did in step 6 and add the ones you like to your list.
 This makes it extremely easy to grow a strong playlist in a short amount of time.

 You can also select a song that you like and select the “Find Similar” option to find new tracks.
 Over time, you will be able to create a longer playlist that you and your audience will enjoy during your stream.